 Many mammals, including cats, have anal glands located on their hind end.
 In cats, anal glands only seem to be noticed when you suddenly smell what has come out of them, your cat is scooting its rear end on the ground, or your cat is excessively licking its rear end.
 But what is the purpose of these anal glands and how do you avoid problems with them?

 Cat Anal Gland Anatomy

 Both male and female cats have two pea-sized anal glands located around their rectal opening that are only visible as very small holes on the outside of the skin.
-Each anal gland sits at about 5 o'clock and 7 o'clock from the rectal opening and the tiny visible openings lead to the small balloon-like anal glands under the skin.
+Each anal gland sits at about five o'clock and seven o'clock from the rectal opening and the tiny visible openings lead to the small balloon-like anal glands under the skin.
 These glands fill with fluid and should naturally express when a cat defecates or purposefully expresses the glands by rubbing its rear end on something.
-The fluid in the glands is typically liquid, but can thicken and become gritty or even chunky if not expressed out of the gland regularly.
+The fluid in the glands is typically liquid but can thicken and become gritty or even chunky if not expressed out of the gland regularly.

 Why Do Cats Have Anal Glands?